Microsoft/azure-docs.pt-pt/articles/azure-monitor/insights/azure-networking-analytics.md

 | Azure |  |  |&#8226; |  |  |Quando tiver sessão iniciada |

-## <a name="azure-application-gateway-analytics-solution-in-log-analytics"></a>Solução de análise do Gateway de aplicação do Azure no Log Analytics
+## <a name="azure-application-gateway-analytics-solution-in-azure-monitor"></a>Solução de análise do Gateway de aplicação do Azure no Azure Monitor

 ![Símbolo de análise do Gateway de aplicação do Azure](media/azure-networking-analytics/azure-analytics-symbol.png)